-Once the dishes were cooked and devoured, and in keeping with the summer BBQ theme, Master Chef Colin demonstrated how to make his ingenious dessert: Charcoal Roasted Pineapple, Mango, Almond and Pistachio Kulfi (Kulfi being traditional Indian ice cream).
-As Master Chef Colin knows that not everybody has a tandoor lying around in their kitchen, his recipe can easily be prepared using a barbecue.
+Once the dishes were cooked and devoured, and in keeping with the summer BBQ theme, Chef Colin demonstrated how to make his ingenious dessert: Charcoal Roasted Pineapple, Mango, Almond and Pistachio Kulfi (Kulfi being traditional Indian ice cream).
+As Chef Colin knows that not everybody has a tandoor lying around in their kitchen, his recipe can easily be prepared using a barbecue.

-Master Chef Colin slow cooked the pineapple for over an hour allowing the flavour of the cloves to infuse into the flesh of the fruit; and the sweet, sticky rum and spice glaze that he brushed over the pineapple really captured the essence of summer.
+Chef Colin slow cooked the pineapple for over an hour allowing the flavour of the cloves to infuse into the flesh of the fruit; and the sweet, sticky rum and spice glaze that he brushed over the pineapple really captured the essence of summer.
 The melt-in-your-mouth kulfi set the whole dessert off nicely with its temperature in direct contrast to the piping hot pineapple.
-Master Chef Colin’s ample experience and culinary expertise were definitely displayed in this dish.
+Chef Colin’s ample experience and culinary expertise were definitely displayed in this dish.
 The enjoyment could be heard in the ‘mms’ and ‘ahhs’ of every single guest as they tasted their samples.